-On July 23, a federal jury convicted Bijan Rafiekian (also known as Bijan Kian), a former business partner of Michael Flynn, of acting as an unregistered foreign agent in the U.S., conspiracy to violate the Foreign Agents Registration Act (FARA), and conspiracy to make willful and material false statements and omissions in a FARA filing.
-The conviction represents a key victory for the Department of Justice (DOJ) as it seeks to more aggressively enforce FARA..
+On July 23, 2019, a federal jury convicted Bijan Rafiekian (also known as Bijan Kian), a former business partner of Michael Flynn, of conspiring to file a materially false statement under FARA and of violating a statute that is similar to FARA at 18 U.S.C. § 951.
+The conviction represents a key victory for the Department of Justice (DOJ) as it seeks to more aggressively enforce FARA.
 As Assistant Attorney General John Demers stated following the verdict, “Through misrepresentations in his FARA filing, Mr. Rafiekian attempted to deceive the public and influence key leaders on behalf of Turkey.
 The Department of Justice treats these crimes with the gravity that they deserve.”

 Rafiekian ran a consulting firm, Flynn Intel Group (FIG), with Michael Flynn, President Trump’s former National Security Advisor, which was hired in 2016 to advocate for the extradition of Turkish dissident cleric Fethullah Gulen.
 Prosecutors accused Rafiekian, who was also part of President Trump’s transition team, of concealing Turkish government officials’ involvement in the lobbying campaign on behalf of Turkish President Erdogan to expel Gulen from the United States.
 According to the indictment, Rafikian and his business partner, Kamil Alptekin, “conspired covertly and unlawfully to influence U.S. politicians and public opinion” concerning Gulen and sought to conceal Turkey’s involvement in these efforts.
 The prosecution alleged that high-level Turkish officials approved the budget for the project and that Alptekin regularly updated them.
 FIG submitted a retroactive FARA registration on March 7, 2017, that among other alleged omissions and false statements, listed Alptekin’s Dutch company, Inovo BV, as its only “foreign principal” and indicated that Inovo BV was not supervised by a foreign government or other foreign principal.